vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>

-On an M1, we expect output like the following:
+The output should look like this (rates may vary depending on your machine HW):

 <pre>{% highlight json%}
 {